How To Use AeroPoints To Establish Permanent Ground Control Points Across Your Site

 Process_AeroPoints_APs_CSV.png

-Select the appropriate AeroPoint capture and upload the CSV file you created for your site.
+Select the appropriate AeroPoint survey and upload the CSV file you created for your site.

 Process_AeroPoints_UploadCSV.png